Saatvik-Sinha/Mel-Spectrogram-Generation-using-WGAN/README.md

 The fidelity of images is again compared using KID metric with "feature" hyperparametr been set to 4 different values

 The generated spectrogram is converted to a form closer to the original images using otsu threshold value from cv2, resized to required size and converted to audio for inspection.

+To run the files, you need to upload the .ipynb files on colab, and then upload your kaggle.json file obtained from your kaggle profile to the /content folder